corlou/CorinaPelichowski_T1A3/README.md

 Tarot is expensive and difficult to find so this terminal app will give you free card readings whenever you are in the need for some guidance.

-# How to Install the App:
+# How to install the App:

 # When the App is running: